-Certified payroll is a crucial aspect of construction projects that receive funding from federal, state, or local government agencies.
-In the first sentence, it refers to the process of reporting and certifying the wages paid to workers on these projects to ensure compliance with prevailing wage laws.
+Certified payroll is crucial to construction projects receiving federal, state, or local government agencies' funding.
+It refers to reporting and certifying the wages paid to workers on these projects to ensure compliance with prevailing wage laws.
 These laws mandate that contractors pay their employees at least the predetermined wage rates established by the government for specific job classifications in a given geographic area.

 Imagine you're a contractor working on a highway construction project funded by the Department of Transportation.
 You've hired a crew of skilled laborers, carpenters, and equipment operators to complete the job.
 However, you're not just responsible for ensuring the work gets done on time and within budget; you also need to comply with prevailing wage regulations.
 This is where certified payroll comes into play.